November 21, 2025

 • Open APIs for custom integrations

-Key analytics outputs should include touchless invoice rate (with a target of >80%) and real-time budget burn dashboards that prevent overruns before they happen.
+Key analytics outputs should include touchless invoice rate (with a target above 80%) and real-time budget burn dashboards that reduce the risk of overruns.

 Security, compliance, and governance questions to ask vendors